Case Study – Feng Shui Design

 With Feng Shui design we placed the bedrooms where there is good energy for sleep and health, and the office where there is positive Yang energy – and have a layout that suits your life.

 Creating Soulspaces Over the last rather quiet years, I’ve been brewing up the next phase of my work with buildings.
 I’ve been restless with the state of the world, including its buildings.
 My goal is to take my Feng Shui practice further and bring soul back into ...

 Colours and shapes need to be in harmony with a rooms energies to make it feel good.
 Each colour and each shape belong to a particular Feng Shui element.
 For example, greens belong to the Wood element, triangles and red tones are Fire, brown timber furniture is Earth,...

 Moving is a stressful time.
 Here are 5 Feng Shui tips to help you create a comfortable home in your new place.
 1. Leave your old baggage behind If you are like most people, you have lots stuff.
 Life changes fast and in the process you collect books, clothes,...

-We can help you and we promise to keep you e-mails safe & not spam you.
+We promise to keep your e-mail safe & not spam you.